schnoddelbotz/2phacker/README.md

 # mm-webpage

-make ma webpage multi media ... builds static websites for your photos and videos
+make ma webpage multi media ... builds static websites for your photos and videos.

+If you wish, a HUGO preprocessor and executor.

 ## Was hat sich der Erfinder hierbei so gedacht, hm?